sanyaade-teachings/pippi/README.md

 - Builds and installs pippi & cython extensions

 Please let me know if you run into problems!

+### From pypi

+At the moment the best place to get pippi is using the method described above.
+Because of some packaging issues that need to be worked out, the version on pypi is quite a bit older and does not include most of the fun stuff.

 ## To run tests